Table of Contents

-Though it’s technically not an insurance policy, a loss damage waiver, or collision damage waiver is a protection plan offered.
+Though it’s technically not an insurance policy, a loss damage waiver or collision damage waiver is a protection plan offered.
 The plan is designed to provide coverage in the event your rental is damaged during an accident.
-It protects the assets of the rental company and it protects you from needing to file a claim with your insurance company.
+It protects the rental company’s assets, and it protects you from needing to file a claim with your insurance company.
 However, it’s important to note that a damage waiver may not cover you against liability claims or provide stolen property coverage.
 You might be able to get add-ons to increase your coverage–but you’ll be spending even more.

 Do You Already Have the Coverage You Need?

-If you haven’t thoroughly examined your options, there’s a chance that purchasing rental car insurance will just be duplicating coverage.
+If you haven’t thoroughly examined your options, there’s a chance that purchasing rental car insurance will be duplicating coverage.
 Before spending your hard-earned money, it’s time to take a look at your personal circumstances.
-You should have a firm understanding of these details to know what coverage you really need.
+It would help if you had a firm understanding of these details to know what coverage you really need.